-Annex Title Application for Standard Developers Principle 9, Annex H Instructions for Standards Development Groups to develop indicators for Intact Forest Landscape core areas For countries with Intact Forest Landscapes Standards Developers shall use the following instructions for establishing: a) The threshold for vast majority of Intact Forest Landscapes as core areas; and Indicators for assessing and protecting Intact Forest Landscapes Principle 9, Annex I Strategies for maintaining High Conservation Values.
+Annex Title Application for Standard Developers Principle 9, Annex H Assessment of Intact Forest Landscape Core Areas Standard Developers shall consider the following information when conducting an assessment of Intact Forest Landscapes at the national or eco-regional scale.
+The outcome of this assessment should be nationally or eco-regionally appropriate indicators to identify and assess Intact Forest Landscapes and protect the vast majority of core areas.
+Principle 9, Annex I Strategies for maintaining High Conservation Values.
 Standard Developers shall consider this Annex to inform the development of management strategies to maintain High Conservation Values.